voidermalie/fannilestar/README.md

-#My Front-End Web Dev Portfolio
+# Hello 💦

-This is my personal portfolio website showcasing my front-end web development projects, built using React.
-Here, you can browse through my projects, learn more about my skills, and find my contact information.
+[This](https://voidermalie.github.io/fannilestar) is my personal portfolio website where you can browse through my projects 🐟🐠🦈, learn more about my skills ✨, and find my contact information 🐚.

+Inspired by the sea and 2000s design, built with React.

-##Technologies Used
+## 💧Technologies Used
     Vite
     React
     JavaScript
-    HTML/CSS

-##Setup

-To run this project locally, clone the repository, navigate to the project directory, and install the dependencies using npm install.
-Then, start the development server using npm run dev.
-The project will be available at http://localhost:3000/.

-##Contact
+    HTML5/CSS3

+## 💧Contact

-If you have any questions or feedback, feel free to reach out to me at lestarfanny@gmail.com.
-Thanks for stopping by!
+If you have any questions or feedback, feel free to reach out to me by [mail](fannylestar@icloud.com) or message me on [LinkedIn](www.linkedin.com/in/fannilestar).
+Thanks for stopping by! 🤿🤿🤿